Heading

 End Sub

-The basic command to move the cursor (the blinking I-bar) to a specific character (or set of characters) is simple:
+The basic command to move the insertion point (the blinking I-bar not the mouse cursor) to a specific character (or set of characters) is MoveUntil:

 Selection.MoveUntil Cset:=","

-As a reminder, the := symbol assigns Cset the given value.
-In this case, we assigned a character set off by double quotes.
-This is called a "string" (of characters) in programming circles.
+The colon equals := symbol assigns Cset the given value.
+In this case, we literally assigned it a comma character "," in double quotes.

-To move backward in the document, instead use:
+To move backward in the document, we keep the MoveUntil command but add a Count option:

 Selection.MoveUntil Cset:=",", Count:=wdBackward